-Health Department Announces Additional First and Second Dose Vaccine Appointments
+Health Department Announces Additional First And Second Dose Vaccine Appointments

-The Hamilton County Health Department has added a total of 2,300 new first dose and 2,670 new second dose Pfizer appointments to the schedule.
-Hamilton County aligns with the State of Tennessee’s Vaccination Plan and expands COVID-19 eligibility to Phase 1C effective Monday, March 8.
+The Hamilton County Health Department has added a total of 5,750 new first dose and 3,303 new second dose Pfizer appointments to the schedule.

 New First Dose Appointments: